Elias Taban: Broker for peace

-In 2012, United States Secretary of State Hillary Clinton met with Bishop Taban as part of a trip to urge Sudan and South Sudan to resolve an oil dispute that threatened to undermine existing peace agreements.
-Bishop Taban was a prominent public voice urging South Sudan to resume oil exports to the north and brokering peace between the two governments.
-The Bishop was also a strong advocate for the international Arms Trade Treaty, and traveled to New York for the treaty's final negotiations at the UN before its successful adoption.
+In 2012, United States Secretary of State Hillary Clinton met with Taban as part of a trip to urge Sudan and South Sudan to resolve an oil dispute that threatened to undermine existing peace agreements.
+He was a prominent public voice urging South Sudan to resume oil exports to the north and brokering peace between the two governments.
+Taban was also a strong advocate for Arms Trade Treaty, and traveled to New York for its final negotiations at the UN before its successful adoption.
 There, he was invited to address the full UN General Assembly on the need for an International Arms Trade Treaty.

-In September 2013, Bishop Taban was selected to receive the prestigious Global Citizen Award by the Clinton Foundation to be presented during the Clinton Global Initiative Annual Meeting in New York City.
-In honor of receiving the award, Bishop Taban sat down for an interview with David Brody of the Christian Broadcasting Network.
-Then, after the ceremony, the Bishop sat down with Secretary Clinton for an interview.
+In September 2013, Taban was selected to receive the Global Citizen Award by the Clinton Foundation to be presented during the Clinton Global Initiative Annual Meeting in New York City.
+In honor of receiving the award, he sat down for an interview with David Brody of the Christian Broadcasting Network.
+Then, after the ceremony, Taban sat down with Secretary Clinton for an interview.
 He was honored for his vision and leadership in addressing global problems, which range in scope from the Arms Trade Treaty to access to clean water in Sudan to work with orphanages.
-He is praised as a respected broker for peace in both North and South Sudan, and the Clinton Foundation Global Citizens Award reflects that commitment.
+He is praised as a respected broker for peace in both North and South Sudan.